 - Learn to relax.
 Favorite kinds of exercise can be a perfect way to release tension.

 - Try deep, slow breathing when you feel the tension building.

-- Keep your sense of humor!
+- Keep your sense of humor.
 Being able to laugh at the world around you and at yourself is a wonderful and healthy ability.

 Before menopause, women have a lower incidence of coronary events than men.
 After menopause, risks are similar in both groups.
 It was thought that post-menopausal hormone replacement therapy (HRT) would produce a reduced risk of coronary disease.
-However, in 2002, data from a major study showed an early increase in risk in women with pre-existing coronary disease.
+However, data from a major study showed an early increase in risk in women with pre-existing coronary disease.
 It currently remains unclear if HRT protects the heart.
 You should discuss this with your physician.

 A history of heart disease in your father or brother aged 55 or younger or in your mother or sister aged 65 or younger increases your risk of developing coronary disease 1.3 to 1.6 times.

 The risk of coronary disease increases with age.
-If you have a parent or brother or sister who has been diagnosed with cardiovascular disease before age 55, you are at greater risk for developing coronary artery disease at an earlier age.
-From age 35–54 the prevalence of cardiovascular disease is slightly greater in men, but from age 65 on men and women are equally affected.
+If you have a parent, brother or sister who has been diagnosed with cardiovascular disease before age 55, you are at greater risk for developing coronary artery disease at an earlier age.
+From age 35–54 the prevalence of cardiovascular disease is slightly greater in men, but from age 65 on, men and women are equally affected.
 Surveys show that most women are more afraid of breast cancer than of heart disease even though 1 in 30 deaths are from breast cancer and 1 in 2.4 deaths for women are from cardiac disease.